Sejsel/aoc2024-ksplang/aoc25/README.md

 #### Part 2
 Well, at least I guessed what the second part is going to be exactly before even seeing it.
 Unfortunately, it's going to be quite painful.

+In the end, I went for `auto` - my DSL which tracks the stack for me on its own and allows some more comfortable variable reuse.
+It's not quite as effective because it eagerly generates code and cannot tell when an intermediate variable is used for the latest time, so it stays there on the stack until the end of the scope, slowing everything down a bit.
+Not that *that* really matters, because I am also missing a support for breaks or continues in loops and it really, really hurts in this task.

+So, super slow solution for now, might come back later if I improve tooling.